chilcano/affordable-remote-desktop/README.md

 ## Software pre-installed

-I'm using Ubuntu server and on It I going to intall/installed 3 type of software:
+I'm using Ubuntu server and on It I'm going to install/installed 3 type of software:

 1. Ubuntu server with GUI enabled created from a custom AMI:
    * Ubuntu server AMI: